cloudera/hue/docs/sdk/sdk.md

 		}
 	});

 Let's walk through this line by line.

 	CCS.Desktop.register({

-You can see we register our application with the desktop.
-This does several things, but principally it tells the Desktop environment that your app exists and how to invoke it as well as what dependencies it has.
+You can see we register our application with HUE.
+This does several things, but principally it tells the HUE environment that your app exists and how to invoke it as well as what dependencies it has.
 By default, you can see that we tell it about the following:

 		Calculator : {
 			name : 'calculator',